-On the main street overlooking the harbor is a restaurant called Big Chefs.
-This is part of a chain of restaurants and from the outside it didn’t look particularly special, but once we had walked through the main restaurant we entered a huge courtyard with a swimming pool, which was beautiful.
+On the main street overlooking the harbour is a restaurant called Big Chefs.
+This is part of a chain of restaurants and from the outside, it didn’t look particularly special, but once we had walked through the main restaurant we entered a huge courtyard with a swimming pool, which was beautiful.
 The menu was extensive and included dishes from all over the globe.

-One of my favourite places in the Bodrum peninsula is Gümüslük.
+One of my favourite places in Bodrum is Gümüslük.
 Here there is a selection of restaurants lined along the water’s edge, a beautiful spot to watch the sun go down.
 I ate at the Mimoza restaurant, which is charmingly decorated with local gourd lanterns hanging from the ceilings of the terrace and from the trees.
 The food here is delicious and we ate fresh fish and salads with local wines.
-It was incredibly romantic and I felt very lucky eating a lovely meal in such an amazing setting.
 Definitely one of the most romantic things to do in Bodrum!

 Bodrum is famous for the annual sailing event The Bodrum Cup, and many people come to the city to sail.
 There are a variety of companies offering boat trips from the harbour.
-One of the most iconic things to do in Bodrum is to take a day tour around the local bays; there is also the opportunity to take longer sailing holiday around the Aegean and Greek islands.
+A must do Bodrum activity is to take a day tour around the local bays.
+There is also the opportunity to take longer sailing holiday around the Aegean and Greek islands.

 Our captain was Barbaros himself, and along with a crew of 4, we set sail from the harbour, passing the castle and heading to our first stop – Black Island.
 Here we dropped anchor for a swim in a beautiful bay.
 The water was incredibly clear and we were able to jump and dive off the boat, which I loved.
-Barbaros supplied snorkels, masks and fins on board, as well as Kayaks.
+Barbaros supplied snorkels, masks and fins on board, as well as kayaks.
 After working up an appetite in the water, it was time for lunch – prepared by the crew; delicious salads, kebabs and pasta along with wine and beer.
-After lunch we set sail for our next stop and did a little sunbathing as our food went down.
-The second stop was Rabbit Bay, where again we were able to swim and jump from the boat.
+After lunch, we set sail for our next stop, Rabbit Bay, for more swimming.
 Then it was back to the harbour.

 The centre of Bodrum was once known as the ancient walled city of Halicarnassus.
 There were two main gates into the city; Mylasa and Myndos.
 Myndos gate was destroyed in 334 B.C. when Alexander the Great attacked the city, but part of the gate has been restored and you can visit the site and walk among the huge stones that make up the gate.